 The White Swiss Shepherd, also known as the Berger Blanc Suisse, shares its lineage with the German Shepherd.
 From the beginning, the recessive gene for a completely white coat was present in German Shepherd lines and White Shepherds were an acceptable variation within the breed.
-In 1933, under Nazi leadership, White Shepherds were deemed a genetic malfunction and were actively eliminated from breeding programs.
+In 1933, under Nazi leadership, White Shepherds were deemed a genetic malfunction and were actively eliminated from breeding programs in Europe.
 The claim was that the white gene was responsible for genetic disorders and coat fading associated with albinism.
 In fact, the recessive gene that causes an all white coat in shepherds is a masking gene that covers other colors vs. albinism which is a lack of pigmentation and associated with skin problems, blindness, deafness, and other health issues.

 The AKC soon followed suit.
 In 1959 the AKC adopted the exclusively colored breed standard and in 1968 White Shepherds were banned from the conformation ring altogether.
 An increasingly negative attitude toward these dogs led to an overall decline, so breed advocates in the USA created White Shepherd clubs and breeding programs in an attempt to save the White Shepherd.
 American White Shepherds were exported to Europe and became the predecessors of today's White Swiss Shepherds.

 In 1991 the White Swiss Shepherd was officially recognized as its own distinct breed in Switzerland.
 The UKC officially recognized the White Shepherd in 1999, and once again they were welcome back in the conformation ring in the USA.
 In 2011 the FCI and all affiliate kennel clubs throughout the world officially recognized the WSS.

 Registration & Recognition